TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 ### Identifier Construction Rule
 A repository is uniquely identified by the ordered pair (owner, repo), where owner is the user or organization name and repo is the repostiory name.
-Both fields are case-insensitive and immutable once the repostiory exists, except under explicit rename or transfer options.

 ### Addressability
 1. Retrieves the specified repository